 Regularly brush your pet's teeth at home and give them dental chew toys and treats to help eliminate plaque.

 Don't allow your pet to chew on things that could damage their teeth.
-Damaging items can include toy's, bones and other objects that are too hard.
+Damaging items can include toys, tennis balls, bones and other objects that are too hard.
 You should always contact your vet when you have any questions or concerns in regards to your pet's dental health.